xynehq/jaf/docs/visualization.md

-# FAF Graphviz Visualization
+# JAF Graphviz Visualization

-The FAF (Functional Agent Framework) visualization module provides powerful graph generation capabilities for visualizing agents, tools, and runner architectures using Graphviz.
+The JAF (Juspay Agent Framework) visualization module provides powerful graph generation capabilities for visualizing agents, tools, and runner architectures using Graphviz.
 This comprehensive system enables developers to create clear, professional diagrams of their agent systems.

 ## Table of Contents